The subject of weep holes on tile roofs can get quite ‘touchy’.

 Are there any exceptions?

-Well, of course there is.
+Well, of course there are:

 - Terracotta roof tiles have a border system at the top of the tile that acts as a dam wall against any ponding that can build up.
 So, if a full tile is installed on the top row under the ridge capping, weep holes cannot be installed and they are not needed.
 However if a cut tile is on the top row, then weep holes are still needed.